oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `threadFlowLocation` object **MAY** contain a property named `state` whose value is an object ([§3.6](#object-properties)) in which each property name represents an item relevant to the location in the context of the code flow, and the corresponding property value is a `multiformatMessageString` object ([§3.12](#multiformatmessagestring-object)) that specifies either the value of or a constraint on that item.

-> NOTE: This property enables a SARIF viewer to present a debugger-like “watch window” experience as the user navigates through a code flow.
+> NOTE: This property enables a SARIF viewer to present a debugger-like "watch window" experience as the user navigates through a code flow.

 A SARIF viewer **SHALL NOT** assume that expressions mentioned in previous steps but not mentioned in the current step are still present with unchanged values.